 Caitlin is a conductor, singer and teacher based in West Yorkshire.
 She gained her degree in Music and Spanish at the University of Leeds, where she specialised in vocal performance and teaching, and was awarded First Class Hons.
 With a background as a classically trained soprano, she also has a keen interest in gospel, jazz, world music, early music and musicals.

-As the recently-appointed musical director of Leeds Vocal Movement, Caitlin hopes to develop the choir’s musicianship, inspire musical excellence through singing quality choral music and encourage collaborations with other local choirs.
+As musical director of LVM Caitlin hopes to develop the choir’s musicianship, inspire musical excellence through singing quality choral music and encourage collaborations with other local choirs.
 She is interested in choral education, having worked as a vocal teacher and singing strategist for Durham and Barnsley Music Services.
 She received a competitive Cecilia Vajda Memorial Scholarship from the British Kodály Academy in 2018 and uses the Kodály Method with LVM to enhance rehearsals.

 Choir Manager & Librarian: Rosa Stevens

 Rosa has been a member of LVM for over four years, and the choir manager for the majority of her membership.
-Her managerial duties are centred around the administration and development of the choir, providing members with choir updates and performance opportunities, and (most importantly) organising choir socials.
+Her managerial duties are centered around the administration and development of the choir, providing members with choir updates and performance opportunities.

-More recently, Rosa has become the choir’s librarian, which caters to her academic background in music and love for organising anything she can get her hands on.
+Rosa is also the choir’s librarian, which caters to her academic background in music and love for organising anything she can get her hands on.

 Rosa has been involved in performing arts societies and companies for eight years, and LVM has stood the test of time.
 She joined as a step away from the choral singing opportunities at university, finding that the choir matched her eclectic taste and social demographic.
 The particular appeal for her is that the choir consistently produces high quality performances with singers of all levels, which is only one of the unique selling points that keeps members enthused.